fbpx

 1. Automatic Invoicing

 This is rarely due to any malicious intent; even the best of us are prone to distractions and putting off things we don’t really want to do (like paying bills).
-However, with this automated set-up it makes it as easy as possible to generate a quick invoice and link it to a payment portal, all to help your field service cash-flow running smoothly, in the long run.
+However, this automated setup makes it as easy as possible to generate a quick invoice and link it to a payment portal, all to help your field service cash flow run smoothly, in the long run.

 2. Bulk Invoicing

-When it comes to commercial customers, you know invoicing works a bit differently.
-Depending on the kind of contract you’re working with, you could find yourself sending out invoices for each individual job on a weekly, monthly, or other set basis, or you may even add them up to a grand total in a single invoice.
+When it comes to commercial customers, you know that invoicing works a bit differently.
+Depending on the kind of contract you’re working with, you could send invoices for each individual job on a weekly, monthly, or other set basis, or you may even add them up to a grand total in a single consolidated invoice

-The solution here would be to have access to an advanced system that lets you make use of consolidated invoices, effectively creating one large invoice from all the jobs assigned to a single payer, but that still keeps track of every detail, and puts everything together in a single file, a single email, and a single payment.
+The solution here would be to have access to an advanced system that lets you make use of consolidated invoices, effectively creating one large invoice from all the jobs assigned to a single-payer, but still keeps track of every detail and puts everything together in a single file, a single email, and a single payment.

 These field service invoicing mistakes sound pretty obvious when you read about them but more field service managers than you can imagine fall for them so it’s useful to bring it up.